-Bipolar therapy treatment usually refers to “talk” therapy for bipolar, as opposed to bipolar drug treatment such as lithium.
+Bipolar therapy treatment usually refers to “talk” therapy for bipolar, as opposed to bipolar drug treatment with medications like lithium.

-Some people prefer these types of treatments because they perceive them as a more natural or holistic bipolar treatment option than the powerful bipolar medications.
+Some people prefer therapeutic treatments because they perceive them as a more natural or holistic bipolar treatment option than strong medications with equally strong side effects in some cases.

-However, it is very important to understand that ALL reputable and professional bipolar treatment guidelines insist on mood stabilizing medication as the front-line treatment.
+However, it is very important to understand that ALL reputable and professional bipolar treatment guidelines insist on mood stabilizing medication as the front-line treatment option.1

-Therapy is very effective – even necessary – but it is an add-on or “adjunct”.
+Therapy is very effective – even necessary – but it is an add-on or “adjunct” to medication treatment.
 Genuine Bipolar I must be controlled with mood stabilizer medications to prevent episodes of mania or depression.

 Please note that we encourage this approach and that the following discussion of various therapies assumes that they are being used in conjunction with a mood stabilizer prescribed by a qualified medical expert.

 Personally I have experienced huge improvements from therapy and now experience far fewer and far less extreme episodes of mania and/or depression.
-Not only are my mood swings fewer and less drastic, but I have been able able to cut back A LOT on medication.
+Not only are my mood swings fewer and less drastic, but I have been able to cut back significantly on medication with the guidance of my psychiatrist.

 Taking fewer drugs and still enjoying increased stability is wonderful.
-I hope you will take the time to read carefully about the different types of therapy available and experiment to discover the best bipolar treatment option for YOU.
+I hope you will take the time to read carefully about the different types of therapy available in order to discover the best bipolar treatment option for YOU.

 Bipolar treatment options